BrockDSL/Scholars-Geoportal/README.md

-# Scholars' GeoPortal - How to...
+# Scholars GeoPortal - How to...
 The following is a brief tutorial guiding the user through search and download steps using Scholars GeoPortal, a search and discovery platform directed towards Ontario Universities.

 ### Navigating the Portal